ibrahimshittu/mPharmaBackEndTest/README.md

 #### 2 - Create .env file

 The .env file should be in the same roo as settings.py file "/DiagnosisAPI/DiagnosisAPI/.env".
-The foloowing information should be provided in the .env file; SECRET_KEY & PostgreSQL DB keys
+The following information should be provided in the .env file; SECRET_KEY & PostgreSQL DB keys

 ```
 SECRET_KEY=